TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

   * Because the last remaining element might be the answer.

 - **"When 1 element left, element and candidate are same, so why difference?"**
-    - âœ” â€œOne candidate leftâ€ means
+    - ✔ “One candidate left” means
-      * â†’ The algorithm has mathematically proven that this is the answer.
+      * → The algorithm has mathematically proven that this is the answer.
-    - âœ” â€œOne element leftâ€ means
+    - ✔ “One element left” means
-      * â†’ It is just the last element in the range.
+      * → It is just the last element in the range.
-      * â†’ It may or may not be the answer.
+      * → It may or may not be the answer.
-      * â†’ Equality must be checked.
+      * → Equality must be checked.
     - They only LOOK the same, but the meaning is completely different.

-- **When you think â€œcandidate = elementâ€, think this:**
+- **When you think “candidate = element”, think this:**
-    - In (low < high) â†’
+    - In (low < high) →
       * The algorithm GUARANTEES the last index is correct.
-    - In (low <= high) â†’
+    - In (low <= high) →
       * The last index is simply the only one left untested.

 - **Stopping and checking are DIFFERENT operations.**
-    - (low < high) â†’ you stop and declare the answer
+    - (low < high) → you stop and declare the answer
-    - (low <= high) â†’ you inspect the last element
+    - (low <= high) → you inspect the last element

 - **FINAL SUMMARY YOU MUST MEMORIZE**
-    - ðŸ”¥ Use low < high ONLY IF:
+    - 🔥 Use low < high ONLY IF:
       * The algorithm doesn't check mid for equality
       * You are shrinking the space
       * The last index is automatically the answer
-    - ðŸ”¥ Use low <= high ONLY IF:
+    - 🔥 Use low <= high ONLY IF:
       * You might find your answer ANYWHERE
       * You need to check the last element
       * You rely on ==, >=, <= conditions